"Revolutions start inside."

 Someone told me, all that these people actually have proven with their education is that they can meet the requirements to memorize material, meet deadlines; in other words, a degree just states you've mastered school- not life.
 All the same we have undying, unmerited faith in our way of doing things.

 We haven't changed much in 300 years.
 This really isn't a lot of time.
 I've known black friends who've met slave ancestors.

-When killing is done in self defense, there is said to be less an internal protest.
+When killing is done in self defense, there is less an internal protest.

-Note that Post Traumatic Stress Disorder has its greatest instances (highest frequency) in veterans who've participated in meaningless wars, wars which weren't about self defense like Iraq and Vietnam.
+Note that Post Traumatic Stress Disorder has its greatest instances in meaningless wars, wars which weren't about self defense like Iraq and Vietnam.
 PTSD is a sign of part of our conscience being unable to compute the world.
 Easy to have happen if your world is insane.

 The truth is that this system was borne from revolution which was rationalized by the philosophies of 300- 400 years ago by the thinkers of the time.
 These philosophies were based on very limited knowledge, glib attitudes towards the new peoples discovered around this time.
 Oh, and they were developed largely hypocritical Caucasian males with questionable intent.
 It isn't just that simple though.
 The knowledge of the origins of this culture have to be understood or else divorcing from is difficult.
 Knowing a bad idea is fine.
 Knowing most bad ideas come wrapped in good ones is more difficult to cope with.

 The revolutions of the 1700's in America and France were novel in their own right and the leaders of these used the philosophical reasoning of the time; which was pretty limited.

 Here's a run down: John Locke in the 1600's wrote the piece, "The Two Treatises of Government."